conorgilmer/mosceal/README.md

 Foursquare  | No | Yes | Yes

 ##Log
+- 25-11-2018 : Migrate Election Proportionality pages to site and link
 - 05-11-2018 : Add Humans.txt logo and update
 - 28-10-2018 : Migrate to Conorgilmer.eu from conorgilmer.com and other stuff from  appwayz.com
 - 03-01-2017 : Added Skiing Links Page